 - Finding the right voice: developing particular writing for particular audiences

-- The Bridge: academic writing demystified.
-(For years 10, 11 and 12 in England and Wales; 5th and 6th year in Scotland)
+- The Bridge: academic writing development for years 10, 11 and 12 in England and Wales; 5th and 6th year in Scotland

-Katie was the Royal Literary Fund Writing Fellow in the University of Glasgow’s School of Education (2011-13), and in the Student Learning Service (2013-14), coaching students in varied disciplines from first year through to PhD.
-She is a Project Fellow for the RLF, a mentor on the RLF Consultant Fellows’ programme and an RLF Development Consultant.
+Katie was the Royal Literary Fund Writing Fellow at the University of Glasgow from 2011-2014, coaching students writing in varied disciplines from first year through to PhD.
+She is the Royal Literary Fund Ambassador, a mentor on the RLF Consultant Fellows’ programme and an RLF Development Consultant.